Manuscript Submission Instructions for the Psychology of Women Quarterly

 Psychology of Women Quarterly accepts submission of original articles only through its online web system.
 Please follow the instructions through the site.
 It will be helpful to have a separate title page and fully masked, electronic main document prepared in advance.
 The main document must include the abstract and all tables, figures and appended materials and must mask unpublished author citations throughout the manuscript.

-If you have any questions or problems, please contact Jan Yoder (Editor) or Jessica Headley (Assistant Editor).
+If you have any questions or problems, please contact Mary M. Brabeck (editor) or Anna Hillary (assistant editor).